 What are Student Loans?

 Many companies cater to the student loan market.
 I suggest looking at Credible’s site for refinancing options or contacting credit unions.
-Because credit unions are not-for-profit they can offer very competitive rates but Credible offers competitive rates as well.
+Because credit unions are not-for-profit they can offer very better rates than banks but Credible offers competitive rates as well.

 Despite receiving a generous student loans tax deduction for the interest paid, we still opted to pay off the loans.
 We felt it was more important to pay off student loans and maximize our savings in our 401k and IRAs.
 Those loans were manageable relative to our income.